Deepshikha2700/AES_CRYPTO/README.md

 Fistly install pycryptodome package-
        pip install pycryptodome

-save images and test in same folder in which source code is saved.
+save images and text in the folder in which source code is saved.

 compile and run the code in editor